 Applications from candidates who have already achieved the normal academic requirements in their second level examinations, for example AAA at A-level plus A in a fourth AS and are applying for Medicine for a second time, will only be considered if they included Queen's as one of their Medical choices first time round ie evidence of commitment to the University is important from the outset.
 Such candidates who have satisfied the subject requirements, will be awarded 36 points at Stage One.
-Points will then be awarded according to performance in UCAT to give an overall score for shortlisting purposes.
+Points will then be awarded according to performance in UCAT (as indicated above in Section 3.3) to give an overall score for shortlisting purposes.
 UCAT must be retaken as it is only valid for one application cycle.